Pacific Islander Summer Bridge Program

 All accepted students of Pacific Island ethncity are eligible to apply for the Pacific Islander Summer Bridge Program.
 Twentyapplicants will be selected to participate in the program.

-The PIBP will pay for all costs associated with the program including on-campus housing, food, local transportation, activity fees.
+Free.
+The PISC will pay for all costs associated with the program including on-campus housing, food, local transportation, activity fees.
 Participants only need to secure their airline ticket to Hawaii and ensure they have housing after the conclusion of the program.

 To maintain the momentum and culture of success throughout the first year, the PISB participants will be invited to participate in the following services at the Pacific Islander Student Center.

 Students will meet with Educational Specialist at least 3 times a year for individualized advising.
 The PISC will send out Professor Evaluations for students each semester in order to gauge their academic standing and offer necessary support services.

 Students in the Bridge program are placed into essential first-year courses including English, mathematics, and University 101.
 Organized weekly study groups are offered throughout the year for Math & English courses.
 Students are encouraged to take advantage of tutoring provided by Kilohana Academic Success Center or form study groups for all other courses.